Geography & Planning

 A student who wishes to apply to the Urban and Regional Planning Certificate Program should download the Graduate Studies Application , and follow the instructions for the self-managed application process.

 For the Graduate Studies application, the plan number for the Certificate in Urban and Regional Planning is C250.

-For more information contact Dr. Joan Welch, Graduate Coordinator for the certificate program.
+For more information, contact Dr. Dottie Ives Dewey, Graduate Coordinator for the certificate program.